-- Pupils should work with the College to ensure that all may enjoy a safe and productive environment. - Pupils should have the confidence to report any concerns, either about themselves or others, to a member of staff. - Pupils should not put themselves at risk online or in the public arena, following the guidance provided through personal, health and social education and through other elements of the educational process in the College. - Pupils are made aware of Safeguarding and Child Protection matters, for example through discussion in Wellbeing classes and through advice given in the Pupils' Handbook, and that, through a range of Co-Curricular opportunities, they have opportunity to develop the personality and confidence to keep themselves safe from potential and actual abuse (including abuse on line).
-There is curricular and pastoral provision to ensure that children understand how to keep themselves safe including how to keep safe on-line.
+- Pupils should work with the College to ensure that all may enjoy a safe and productive environment. - Pupils should have the confidence to report any concerns, about themselves or others, including those related to peer-on-peer abuse, to a member of staff. - Pupils should not put themselves at risk when online, using smart or mobile technology, in the public arena, following the guidance provided through personal, health and social education and through other elements of the educational process in the College. - Pupils are made aware of Safeguarding and Child Protection matters, for example through discussion in Wellbeing classes and through advice given in the Pupils' Handbook, and that, through a range of Co-Curricular opportunities, they have opportunity to develop the personality and confidence to keep themselves safe from potential and actual abuse (including abuse on line).
+There is curricular and pastoral provision to ensure that children understand how to keep themselves safe - including how to keep safe on- line.